glueckkanja/terraform-azurerm-gkvm-res-synapse-workspace/examples/synapse-workspace-private-endpoint/README.md

 <!-- BEGIN_TF_DOCS -->
-# Ignored example for e2e tests
+# Default example

-This example will not be run as an e2e test as it has the .e2eignore file in the same directory.
+This deploys the module in its simplest form.

 ```hcl
 terraform {